KyleBooth/scheduling-course/lecture9/README.md

 After downloading the installer, run it - this will install the MiniZinc IDE on your machine.

-Once the application is installed, copy and paste the models from this repository in the IDE and click "Run" - the solver should start solving the problem and output the solution in the "Output" area.
+Once the application is installed, copy and paste the contents of any of the .mzn files from this repository in the IDE and click "Run" - the solver should start solving the problem and output the solution in the "Output" area.
 Congratulations on your first successful use of MiniZinc!